Bastinga/pdsnd_github/README.md

 ### Description
-Evaluation of driving data from 3 cities
+Evaluation of driving data from 3 cities in the USA

 ### Files used
 bikeshare.py